Cais/opus-primus/readme.txt

 Licensed as GNU General Public License, v2 (or newer) The details of the copyright and license of this work may be found internal to the relevant files found under ..\stanzas\tha\ or at this website: https://github.com/zamoose/themehookalliance

+* SlickNav - Responsive Mobile Menu jQuery Plugin - Version 1.0.1
+Copyright (c) 2014, Josh Cope (http://slicknav.com)
+Opus Primus uses an adaptation of the plugin which is under a MIT License The details of the license can be found under ../js/SlickNav/MIT-LICENSE.txt Only the relevant files have been included, a complete download can be found at https://github.com/ComputerWolf/SlickNav

 This above may not be construed as overriding any item with a previously written and applied license, stated or not, which will take precedence over anything